web-push-libs/vapid/python/README.rst

 https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe
 for more details.
 Be aware that this value is tied to the generated public/private key.
-If you remove or generate a new key, any restricted URL you've previously generated will need to be reallocated.
+If you remove or generate a new key, any restricted URL you’ve previously generated will need to be reallocated.
 Please note that some User Agents may require you `to decode this string into a Uint8Array <https://github.com/GoogleChrome/push-notifications/blob/master/app/scripts/main.js>`__.